DLFMetadataAssessment/WebsiteDocumentation/entries/before-you-begin.md

 - [**GitHub Documentation**](https://docs.github.com/en): GitHub's official documentation, which was used to create this website.

-As you begin to experiment with Git, GitHub, and Jekyll, remember two important things:
+As you begin to experiment with Git, GitHub, and Jekyll, remember that important things:

 - Changes in GitHub are very easily reversed - so please experiment!

 - If you have any questions, comments, or concerns, please reach out the DLF MAWG group members listed in the [Maintenance](maintenance) page.
 They will be happy to answer your questions and help you out!

--Finally, this documentation is intended to be used to update the DLF MAWG's [Sandbox](https://github.com/DLFMetadataAssessment/Sandbox) and [Production](https://github.com/DLFMetadataAssessment/DLFMetadataAssessment.github.io) websites.
+Finally, this documentation is intended to be used to update the DLF MAWG's [Sandbox](https://github.com/DLFMetadataAssessment/Sandbox) and [Production](https://github.com/DLFMetadataAssessment/DLFMetadataAssessment.github.io) websites.
 However, its core components and workflow can be adapted for any GitHub project.

 # Next Steps